 Location: Adjacent to fuel reduction work completed in 2019 on Pyramid Bench, west of the townsite.

-Burning next to areas where mature pine were removed will reinforce and strengthen the fuel reduction project completed in spring 2019.
-It will also help to restore open Douglas fir forests and grasslands.
+Burning next to areas where mature pines were removed will reinforce the fuel reduction project completed in spring 2019 and create a landscape level fire guard.

 Size: 5-10 ha

-Location: Small units between the Community Fireguard (trail 8e) and the Jasper townsite in the area known as Pyramid Bench, west of the townsite.
+Location: The area along the Community Fireguard (trail 8e) in the Pyramid Bench area, west of the townsite.

-The goal of maintaining this community fireguard is to reinforce community protection in previously FireSmart treated areas.
-This cleared fuel break along the Cabin Lake fire road acts as a barrier to slow the spread of a potential wildfire and as a line of defense from which responders can carry out actions to control a fire.
+The goal of maintaining this community fireguard is to reinforce community protection in a FireSmart maintained feature.
+This cleared fuel break along the Cabin Lake fire road acts as a significant operational feature to manage a potential wildfire and as a line of defence for firefighters to carry out suppression activities to protect the community.